 The bearing should be loaded to 100% of its design vertical load and 125% of its design horizontal load.
 Guided bearings should be loaded such that the guide bar is situated perpendicular to the direction of load application.
 The bearing and guide bar should be inspected for proper performance.
 The bearing should be disassembled for inspection of the pot wall and piston face.

 Installation procedures should include an allowance for tops of columns being slightly out of level and flatness.
 This may be compensated by injecting epoxy between the bottom plate of the elastomeric bearing and the top of column.

+It is advised to monitor the long-term behavior of the pot bearings to ensure continued performance and structural integrity.

 9 Tendon System Design

 9.1 General